 Blue Tick: Social Verification Market

-On papers, Twitter, Facebook, and Instagram verify accounts bearing the blue tick based on three factors: accounts should be authentic, active, and prominent.
+On paper, Twitter, Facebook, and Instagram verify accounts bearing the blue tick based on three factors: accounts should be authentic, active, and prominent.
 They also specify that it should be a widely searched account or highlighted in many media outlets.
 And this is where shady companies leverage bots to influence decision metrics.

 The UnderSide of Strict Verification